jolie/docs/src/tutorials/using-files.md

 }
 ```

 Note that the approach is the same of that we used for string contents with the difference that we specify also the parameter `format="binary"` for the operation `readFile@File`.
-Such a parameter enables jolie to intepreting the content of the file as a stream fo bytes which are represented as the native type `raw`.
+Such a parameter enables jolie to interpreting the content of the file as a stream fo bytes which are represented as the native type `raw`.
 It is worth noting that the content of the reading is directly stored into the variable `rq.content`, this is why we just send variable `rq` with operation `setFile`.

 On the server side the code is: